-Grab a coffee from any one of the local vendors and then stroll through the stalls as the town begins to wake up.
+Grab a coffee from any one of the local vendors and then stroll through the market stalls as the coastal town begins to wake up.

-In addition to the Saturday Markets, there is also the Whitsunday Farmers Market which happens on the first and third Sunday of every month from 6 am -1 pm.
+In addition to the market stalls on Saturdays, there is also the Whitsunday Farmers Market which happens on the first and third Sunday of every month from 6 am – 1 pm.